 Liquidity risk is the risk that the Society will encounter difficulty in meeting obligations associated with financial liabilities.
 The Society is exposed to this risk mainly in respect of its accounts payable and accrued liabilities.
-The Society manages its liquidity risk through maintaining appropriate balances of cash and cash equivalents and investments.
+The Society manages its liquidity risk through maintaining appropriate balances of cash and investments.